 MOD ARB/7/32

-30 3.3 Administrations* shall determine by mutual agreement which international routes are to be used.
-Pending agreement and provided that there is no direct route existing between the terminal administrations* concerned, the origin administration* has the choice to determine the routing of its outgoing telecommunication traffic, taking into account the interests of the relevant transit and destination administrations*.
+30 3.3 Operating agencies shall determine by mutual agreement which international routes are to be used.
+A Member State has the right to know the route of its traffic where technically feasible.

 Reasons: This proposal is based on CWG/4A2/119.
 This proposals modifies the original provision with the objective of recognizing that most of the international routes are determined through mutual agreements between the operators.
 However Member States shall continue to be able to know how its traffic is routed, mainly for purposes of security and preventing fraud and spam.